5 Things to Know About the iPadOS 14.2 Update

 Nothing is confirmed, but the company is reportedly planning to launch iOS 14.1 alongside the new iPhone 12 series in October.
 The iPhone 12 launch is expected to take place sometime during the first half of the month.

-If that pans out, Apple could release iOS 14.1/iPadOS 14.1 shortly before they arrive on shelves with an iPadOS 14.2 release coming sometime later.
+If that pans out, Apple could release iOS 14.1/iPadOS 14.1 shortly before they arrive on shelves with the iPadOS 14.2 release coming sometime later.

+We could also see the iPadOS 14.1 update drop first followed by an iPadOS 14.2 release alongside the new iPhones in late October.

+Apple recently told CNET that it is “aware of an issue that can impact default email and browser settings in iOS 14 and iPadOS 14 and that a “fix will be available to users in a software update.”

 iPadOS 14.2 Release Time